-Echeveria 'Icycle', also known as Echeveria 'Icicle', is an attractive succulent that forms rosettes of fleshy, narrow, mid-green leaves covered in fine white hairs.
+Echeveria 'Icycle', also known as Echeveria 'Icicle', is an attractive succulent that forms rosettes of thick, fleshy, narrow, mid-green leaves covered in fine white hairs.
 The rosettes grow up to 6 inches (15 cm) in diameter, slowly producing offsets.
 Flowers are bell-shaped, reddish-yellow, and appear in clusters on long stalks in spring.

 How to Grow and Care for Echeveria 'Icycle'

 Light: E. 'Icycle' prefers full sun to partial shade.
 If you are moving your plant outside in the spring, do it gradually.
 The intense afternoon sun can cause sunburn.
 During the winter, when your E. 'Icycle' is inside, put it near the brightest window in your home.
 It will stretch if it does not have enough sunlight.

 Soil: This succulent needs a potting soil mix that drains quickly.
 Many growers will create their own mix.
 However, commercial succulent potting mixes will work fine.